What landlords need to know about the Minimum Energy Efficiency Standards

 Don’t ignore it.
 From 1 April 2020 all domestic private rental properties must be at a minimum of EPC band E, whether a new lease is being signed or not.

 Are there any exemptions to the rules?

 In special circumstances, landlords may be able to claim an exemption from the rules.
 This includes situations where all improvements have been made and the property still remains below an EPC rating of E.

 Properties that fall within the scope of a “Listed Building” are excluded from these rules as well as properties that are hard to treat or improve for structural reasons.
 In addition, MEES does not apply to lettings of six months or less, or to lettings of 99 years or more.

-According to the new rules, exemptions must be registered on the Private Rented Sector (PRS) Exemptions Register, details of which can be found here.
+According to the new rules, exemptions must be registered on the Private Rented Sector (PRS) Exemptions Register.

 What are the benefits for landlords?

 A property with a better rated EPC should be more attractive to let within a competitive rental market.
 It will help reduce tenants’ energy bills, which again, could improve the appeal of a property.

 Government research shows that rental properties with higher levels of energy efficiency have far fewer void periods (31%) than those with sub-standard ratings.